MiikhailLom/Docker-DB-Auto-Backuper/README.md

 # Docker dbs Backuper

 ## What the app can do:
-* This application makes backups of all containerized databases (postgres, mongo) from the server where it is running and saves them to a remote storage server.
+* This application makes auto backups of all containerized databases (postgres, mongo) from the server where it is running and saves them to a remote storage server.

 * You can also restore databases from backups on the storage server with this project!